rsnpj/notes-site/notes/Year_1/Computer_Systems/Operating_Systems/Process_Management.md

 When the CPU switches to another process:

 -   The system must save the context of the old process

 -   Load any saved context for the new process

 Context-switch time is an **overhead**: the system undertakes no user processing while switching

 ## Criteria

 -   CPU utilisation

-- Throughput: the number of processes that complete their execution within a specific number of time unit
+-   Throughput: the number of processes that complete their execution within a specific number of time units

 -   Turnaround time: amount of time to execute a particular process

 -   Waiting time: total (accumulated) amount of time a process has been waiting in the ready queue

 -   Response time: amount of time it takes from when a request was first submitted to the ready queue until the first response is produced

 # Scheduling Algorithms